Model loco design

 All my tank locos use a single flue boiler and poker burner similar to the ARM1G design which leaves a lot of space below for the servos and R/C, but limits the power source to gas.The boiler has now been upgraded with a working dome and steam feed from there to the regulator and the safety valve.
 This enables the full volume of the boiler tube tube (minus flue) to be used for water - increasing capacity and run time.
 The regulator has been moved to below the footplate to simplify the servo connection and enable a dummy backhead to be fitted.

 All my tender locos use a triple flue JVR C type boiler with a ceramic gas burner or vaporising spirit burner.
 From the T9 onwards all tender locos have a highly detailed dummy backhead with the real controls hidden behind.
 The backhead is not really visible in a Q1.
 All the R/C gear goes in the tender operating the loco via rods and Bowden cables where suitable.

 The aim for all locos is to get similar duration to the DEE and ARM1G locos.

-All silver soldering is already done - so it is just a simple screw/glue/solder assembly job, followed by spraying spray acid etch primer followed by mostly black gloss, red for the buffer beams and inside the frames.
+All silver soldering is already done - so it is just a simple screw/glue/solder assembly job, followed by spraying acid etch primer followed by mostly black gloss, red for the buffer beams and inside the frames.
 Apply the transfers then spray varnish to required finish.
 Transfers (laser printed to eliminate fading) come as large panels including the lining.
 The transfers are customised for each loco showing the users preferred company and number.
 All the newer loco designs use slots & tabs (or bolts) where possible to simplify the assembly and ensure correct location of parts.
 The tabs are large to enable gluing of parts as an alternative to solder (also makes soldering easier if you prefer that method).